Super Mario Odyssey Accessibility Report

 Adjustable Anytime: You can adjust the difficulty while playing, without having to restart the level you are on.
 This enables you to quickly adjust the game to suit your needs and see the difference immediately.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play Super Mario Odyssey, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Super Mario Odyssey has 4 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 5 accessibility features for Getting Started in Super Mario Odyssey which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance With Controls: The game can automatically assist with aiming, steering, reloading, jumping, running etc. This reduces the challenge of certain aspects of play to remove barriers and make control of characters more accessible.

-Super Mario Odyssey has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Super Mario Odyssey which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading